Preffet/C-Reliable-UDP-File-Transfer-Protocol/README.md

-## C Reliable File Transfer protocol that works on top of UDP

-The purpose of this project is to demonstrate two file transfer protocols:
+## The purpose of this project is to demonstrate two file transfer protocols:
-• Reliable file transfer (RFT) with positive acknowledgement in the absence of errors (implemented in the function send_file_normal)
+- Reliable file transfer (RFT) with positive acknowledgement in the absence of errors
-• Reliable file transfer (RFT) with positive acknowledgement and retransmission  – an example of a PAR protocol (implemented in the function send_file_with_timeout)
+- Reliable file transfer (RFT) with positive acknowledgement and retransmission  – an example of a PAR protocol

-This README file has 3 sections:

-1. Building, testing and running file transfer applications
-2. An overview of input files
-3. An overview of example protocol log output files

 ---------------------------------------------------------------------------
-1. BUILDING, TESTING AND RUNNING FILE TRANSFER APPLICATIONS
+## Building, testing and running file transfer applications

 The RFT application comprises client and server applications:
-    rft_client
+- rft_client
-    rft_server
+- rft_server

-Just like the preliminary exercise, you will have to run the server in one terminal window and run the client in another terminal window either on the same host (in which case the server address will be 127.0.0.1) or a different host (in which case the server address will be for an external IP interface).
+The server has to be ran in one terminal window and the client in another terminal window either on the same host (in which case the server address will be 127.0.0.1) or a different host (in which case the server address will be for an external IP interface).

-There are three ways to test and run the project.
+### Ways to test and run the project:

-1.1.
-Running the test program: test_rft_client_util
+- Running the test program test_rft_client_util manually

 A test program is provided to test a subset of the rft_client_util library in isolation.
 The test program is test_rft_client_util.
 This